Raunakkkkk/Car-price-predictor/README.md

-Got it!
-Here's an updated description incorporating the Quikr dataset:

----

 ## Car Price Predictor Using Linear Regression

 This repository contains a machine learning project for predicting car prices using Linear Regression.
 The goal of this project is to build a model that estimates the selling price of a car based on various features sourced from the Quikr dataset.